ldm0/wasm_nn/README.md

+Rust + WebAssembly + Neural Network

+Try to run Neural Network on web browser.

-Attention: you need a http server to run locally.
-Because request of wasm is not supported by browser file request。
+**Attention: you need a http server to run locally.
+Because cross-origin requests are not supported for the file protocol scheme.**